Odenwaldschule: Review

 In March 2011 Christian Füller's monograph, entitled Sündenfall.
 Wie die Reformschule ihre Ideale missbrauchte (literally: "The Fall from Grace.
 How the Reform School Abused its Ideals"), was published.
-Füller calls the school, when it was under Becker's management, a "reformed education paradise with a torture chamber in the basement" based on the model of a "aristocratic patriarchy".
+Füller calls the school, when it was under Becker's management, a "reformed education paradise with a torture chamber in the basement" based on the model of an "aristocratic patriarchy".
 He speaks of paedophiles and "robbers of childhood", which had systematically taken over the part of the school.

 Two months later Tilman Jens, a former student and until the summer of 2014 a member of the Odenwaldschule's sponsoring organisation, published the book Freiwild.
 Die Odenwaldschule - Ein Lehrstück von Tätern und Opfern. (literally: "Fair game.
 The Odenwaldschule - a lesson of attackers and victims.")
 Jens demanded more balanced coverage: contrary to the customs of the constitutional state also innocent people were denounced as assailants or co-assailants.
 In October 2014 an article of in Deutschlandfunk reported him as saying that even if the film Die Auserwählten (The Favored Few) was filmed at the Odenwaldschule -showing a willingness on the part of school's management to confront the history of misconduct -it failed in previous years to reach further resolutions.

 In September 2010 several victims formed a group called Glasbrechen (literally - breaking of glass), with the goal of helping people who had experienced sexual, physical and psychological attacks.

 In July 2011 the former headmistress Kaufmann resigned from her office to focus on the review of the sexual abuse cases.
 In 2011 the club Odenwaldschule e.V. with the Altschülervereinigung und Förderkreis der Odenwaldschule e.V. (literally: "Association of former students and society for promotion of the Odenwaldschule") formed the foundation "Brücken bauen" (literally "building bridges").
 According to its charter the foundation carries out and supports measures to aid victims of sexual violence, physical, psychological abuse at the Odenwaldschule.

 A fierce critic of the legal review process is Andreas Huckele, who published his book Wie laut soll ich denn noch schreien?, under a pseudonym.
 In his acceptance speech for winning the Geschwister-Scholl-Preis in 2012 he criticized the lack of action taken by the school since the first article was published in the Frankfurter Runschau in 1999.